Skip to content

 White paint swatches indicating Chantilly Lace vs Atrium White.

 It’s a little bit more red toned, so even further from Chantilly Lace.
+It is pretty similar to Sherwin Williams Snowbound.

 Benjamin Moore Chantilly Lace vs Classic Gray (1548 or OC-23)